 - new home – this could bring on anxiety or cats have a propensity to mark their territory outside the litter box.

-Before dealing with mold removal, you should really try to stop future growth first.Bathroom mold is likely to be found under the sink, around the door to your shower cubicle and fixtures, on the window frames – moisture is attracted to the window because it is the coldest surface
+Before dealing with mould removal, you should really try to stop future growth first.Bathroom mould is likely to be found under the sink, around the door to your shower cubicle and fixtures, on the window frames – moisture is attracted to the window because it is the coldest surface

 - open the window after bathing or showering – even just leaving them open for 15 minutes per day can make a difference to moisture levels

 - drop the temperature of the water when taking a shower or bath to minimise the amount of steam